underethsea/v5-bot/README.md

 new deployments can be added in constants/address.js

+more config options

+- `CONFIG.USEAPI` boolean enables use of prize api instead of calculating prizes
+- `CONFIG.TIERSTOCLAIM` [] specify which prize tiers to claim, empty is all tiers
+- `CONFIG.MAXCLAIMS` number  maximum claims per transaction to avoid block overflow
+- `CONFIG.BATCHSIZE` number of wins to calculate per multicall
+- `TXDELAY` number ms time between transactions

 ## `node claimer.js`

-- `tiersToClaim` can be specified at the top of the script
-- Claims are sent in `maxClaimsPerTx` batches
 - Recent claim events are checked to avoid duplicate claims
 - Time timestamps are used to fetch the Poolers for each tier using the TWAB subgraph
-- The script uses multicall to check if Poolers won and if they have not already claimed
+- The script uses multicall to check if Poolers won (or API) and if they have not already claimed
+- Checks for profitability of claim

 ## `node liquidator.js`

 - iterrates through the vaults on the configured chain to liquidate yield

+## `node listen.js`
+- listens for complete draw events to trigger prize calcs and update database